JohnPPinto/food-geek-food-image-segmentation/docs/index.md

         return mask_image
     ```

 This way we have both all the prediction data and the processed images with the result applied to them.
-Finally, we can conclude with the ONNX format and uses it with the web app that we will be going through after this.
+Finally, we can conclude with the ONNX format and use it with the web app that we will be going through after this.

 You can find the complete code for engine.py over [here](https://github.com/JohnPPinto/food-geek-food-image-segmentation/blob/main/module/engine.py) and for utils.py over [here](https://github.com/JohnPPinto/food-geek-food-image-segmentation/blob/main/module/utils.py)